coryrylan/ngx-lite/src/lib/ngx-input-switch/README.md

 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';
 import { ReactiveFormsModule } from '@angular/forms';
-import { NgxInputStarRatingModule } from 'ngx-input-star-rating';
+import { NgxInputSwitchModule } from 'ngx-input-switch';

 import { AppComponent } from './app.component';